nicktheo59/non-nicktheo59.github.io/index.md

 ***

-Everything you see above is work strictly engineered by me (solely), anything below is from a team project where I have served as a Product Manager / Project Manager:
+Everything you see above is work strictly engineered by me (solely), anything below is from a team project which I Product Managed / Project Managed:

 <br/>